 In most circumstances, what you say is not really important, but your body language and tonality are playing a major role in appearing optimistic and assured of your abilities in contributing, specifically your eye contact and expressions.
 But you can't look over-confident or arrogant, so a sincere smile is an excellent way to show your warmth and friendliness.

-We all know first impression matters, so it'd be a great idea to practice your self-introduction beforehand, especially the introduction you will deliver during a meeting.
+We all know first impression matters, so it would be a great idea to practice your self-introduction beforehand, especially the introduction you will deliver during a meeting.

 If you want to be perceived as someone with leadership qualities, you should say more than "Hi, my name is John, nice to meet you!" with a nervous smile and close posture.